Published: March 9, 2017

 Evaluate your audience to ensure emojis are the best way to convey your message.
 Try some test posts on social media to gauge how or if emojis affect engagement.
 Never use emojis as a “gimmick” to reach younger or tech-savvy audiences.
 Used correctly, they can be a very powerful tool.

 Looking to enhance your online presence?
-Let’s Chat!
+Fill out our contact form and let’s chat!